CH-Earth/gistool/README.md

 # General Example
 As an example, follow the code block below.
-Please remember that you MUST have access to Graham cluster with Compute Canada (CC) and have access to `MERIT-Hydro` dataset.
+Please remember that you MUST have access to Graham cluster with Digital Alliance of Canada and have access to `MERIT-Hydro` dataset.
 Also, remember to generate a [Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) with GitHub in advance.
 Enter the following codes in your Graham shell as a test case:

 ```console
 foo@bar:~$ git clone https://github.com/kasra-keshavarz/gistool # clone the repository